JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/fudge-factor/fudge-factor-2.md

 ## What To Expect 🤓

-[Fudge Factor](/) will bridge the gap between theory and real-world data applications harnessing converged technologies at the edge that encompasses the cloud and the core data center.
+[Fudge Factor](/) will bridge the gap between theory and real-world data applications harnessing converged technologies at the edge that encompasses the cloud and the core datacenter.
 As we journey across that bridge, [Fudge Factor](/) will highlight the importance of the engineering "fudge factor" that drives modern outcomes from possible to permissible, sustainable, repeatable, and advisable.

 Each edition of [Fudge Factor](/) will include a feature story, news, technology, use cases, standards, analysis, and events.
 Essentially, the goal is to provide readers with a more consistent format than my previous newsletter format (Long Live Fudge Sunday!).